pierre-mazard/LINGUA-FRANCA/README.md

 The translation history data is stored in the translation_history.csv file.
 This file contains records of past translations, including the date and time, source language, target language, original text, and translated text.

 ## Adding Additional Languages
-To add more languages to the translat ion options in the application, you can modify the index.html file located in the templates directory.
+To add more languages to the translation options in the application, you can modify the index.html file located in the templates directory.
 Within the `<select>` elements for source and target languages, you can add new `<option>` elements for additional languages.
 Ensure that the value attribute of each `<option>` corresponds to the language code recognized by the translation API.

 Ensure that the new languages added in the HTML file are supported by the translation API you are using.